 Hebrew-is the original language of the Bible, heaven and what the angels speak!
 It is also been resurrected from the dead and is now spoken in Israel.
 We use lots of Hebrew in our service, prayers and songs.
-If you are interested in learning we also offer a Beginning Hebrew Class.

 Shabbat Shalom!- This is the proper greeting in Hebrew to say to each other on the Sabbath day.
 Shabbat means “rest” and Shalom, means “peace.”
 So you are wishing “restful peace” on each other.

 Torah: The Torah is the first five books of the TaNaKh [a.k.a.
 Old Testament], that is written into one scroll, dressed in a beautiful garment and housed in a special closet called a Torah Ark.
 Other scrolls may be kept in this closet as well.
 CTL follows the ancient Torah cycle that was created by Ezra and The Great Assembly, before the reconstruction of Jerusalem and the House of G-d after they returned from exile.
 Our Torah Teachers follow this cycle and teach on the weekly portion.
 The new cycle begins in the fall after Shemini Atzeret and Simchat Torah.
-You can find the cycle listings in a Complete Jewish Bible, online at FFOZ’s Torah Portions and we also post them each week in the Weekly Announcements and also on FB.
+You can find the cycle listings in a Complete Jewish Bible, online at FFOZ’s Torah Portions and we also post them each week in the Weekly Announcements and also on facebook.